-Syria: Evacuations from besieged eastern Aleppo resume
+Syria: UN gets go-ahead for Aleppo plan

 Story highlights

-- Syrian Observatory for Human Rights: At least 65 buses have left eastern Aleppo
+- At least 20,000 people have now been evacuated from eastern Aleppo

-(CNN)Desperate efforts to evacuate thousands of civilians and rebels trapped in Aleppo have resumed after two buses due to carry people to safety were set ablaze Sunday.
+Are you in Aleppo?
+Are you affected by the conflict?
+If it is safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
+Please tag #CNNiReport in your message.

+(CNN)The United Nations Security Council has voted unanimously to redeploy UN staff to Aleppo to monitor and report on the evacuation of civilians.

-At least 65 buses carrying 3,500 people have left eastern Aleppo since the early hours of Monday morning local time, according to Rami Abdulrahman, director of the Syrian Observatory for Human Rights.
+- At least 65 buses full of evacuees have left eastern Aleppo since the early hours of Monday

+- More than 20,000 people have been evacuated, according to Turkish foreign minister

+- Among those evacuated was Bana Alabed, 7, who captured the world's attention with her tweets from Aleppo

 Conditions on the buses are terrible, according to Abdul Kafi Alhamdo, an English teacher in Syria.
 "We had to stay four people in a seat," he told CNN via text message.